 Doctoral Research Statement

 Dunn, Emma.
-“Starving For Justice: Teen Action.”
+“Starving For Justice: Teen Action Heroines and the Logic of Anorexia.”
 Communication and Culture PhD Programme.
 Yeates School of Graduate Studies.
 Ryerson University, 2015.
-Read the Statement
+Read the statement.

 Dunn, Emma.
 “Rape and Reconciliation: A Comparison of Karen Jayes’ For the Mercy of Water and Emma Ruby-Sachs’ The Water Man’s Daughter.”
-Safundi: The Journal of South African and American Studies.
-17.1 (2016): 88-101.
+Safundi: The Journal of South African and American Studies, vol. 17, no. 1, 2016, pp. 88-101.

 Peer-Reviewed Conference Papers

 Dunn, Emma. “‘What if I’m just parts?’: Anorexic Bodies and Undead Subjectivity in Mattel’s Monster High: Freaky Fusion.”
-Talking Bodies 2017.
-Institute of Gender Studies, University of Chester, UK.
-19 April 2017.
+Talking Bodies 2017, 19 April 2017, Institute of Gender Studies, University of Chester, UK.
+Conference Paper.

 Dunn, Emma. “(Un)natural Citizens: The Metaphor of ‘Anorexic as Alien’ in Canadian Television.”
-International Girls Studies Association.
-University of East Anglia, UK.
-8 April 2016.
+International Girls Studies Association, 8 April 2016, University of East Anglia, UK.
+Conference Paper.